How To Execute Mawashigeri Correctly

 If you do a full Mawashigeri, your foot should point diagonally backwards as pictured.
 (When you're very flexible, you may not need to.
 BUT you'll probably lose ability to use your body to kick.)

-Usually the instep is used for beginners.
-The instep is not only easier, but also more popular.
+Instructors usually teach beginners to use the instep.
+It's not only easier, but also more popular.
 The ball of the foot is more traditional, yet more difficult to use.

 kick with the instep of your foot

-The instep (Haisoku) can be used to attack various parts of the body.
-The instep is a part of the body which can reach long distance and is also easily used for chudan, jodan and gedan attacks.
+With the instep you can attack various parts of the body.
+You can reach long distanced easily for chudan, jodan and gedan attacks.

 Don’t limit yourself to competition rules.

 The instep is very useful for kicking the inside or outside of the knee or upper leg.
-It can even be used to sweep.
+You can even use it to sweep.

 or use the ball of the foot for mawashigeri